FinnMurphy98/20QuestionsAI/README.md

 1. With the reopsitory as your current directory and your virtual environment active...

-2. Launch the application using the command-line: `flask run`
+2. Launch the application using the command-line: `python3 20questionsAI.py`

 3. If the webpage doesn't automatically open on your default browser, then copy the url in the terminal output into a browser window, i.e. http://127.0.0.1:5000

+## Testing

+1. To run all functional and unit tests in the command-line, run `python -m pytest`.
+Sometimes deprecaition warnings can be overwhelming, so to ignore them, instead run `python -m pytest -p no:warnings`

+2. To see the test coverage as well, run: `python -m pytest --cov=app -p no:warnings`

+---
+# User Manual

 ## Website Layout